darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

 This code starts the runner and sleeps for a short while to give all applications the time to start running.
 Our business logic comes at the `...`, and when we are done, we stop the runner.

-Our business logic that comes at the `...` is identical to part 3 of our tutorial.
+Our business logic at the `...` is identical to part 3 of our tutorial.
 That is the nice property of actor oriented programming: business logic does not change when deployment changes.

 ```ts
 const oraclePortal = runner.getPortal().typed<IOracleService>(ORACLE_SERVICE);